Distribution of wealth: Economic conditions

-The first necessary condition for the phenomenon of wealth concentration to occur is an unequal initial distribution of wealth.
-The distribution of wealth throughout the population is often closely approximated by a Pareto distribution, with tails which decay as a power-law in wealth.
-(See also: Distribution of wealth and Economic inequality).
+The first necessary condition for wealth concentration is an unequal initial distribution of wealth.
+The distribution of wealth across the population is often well approximated by a Pareto distribution, with tails that decay as a power law in wealth.
 According to PolitiFact and others, the 400 wealthiest Americans had "more wealth than half of all Americans combined."
 Inherited wealth may help explain why many Americans who have become rich may have had a "substantial head start".
 In September 2012, according to the Institute for Policy Studies, "over 60 percent" of the Forbes 400 Richest Americans "grew up in substantial privilege".

-The second condition is that a small initial inequality must, over time, widen into a larger inequality.
+The second condition is that a small initial inequality must widen over time into a larger one.
 This is an example of positive feedback in an economic system.
-A team from Jagiellonian University produced statistical model economies showing that wealth condensation can occur whether or not total wealth is growing (if it is not, this implies that the poor could become poorer).
+A team from Jagiellonian University developed a statistical model of economies showing that wealth condensation can occur whether total wealth is growing or not (if not, it implies that some individuals are growing their wealth at the expense of others rather than creating new wealth; this could mean those experiencing poverty could become poorer).

-Joseph E. Fargione, Clarence Lehman and Stephen Polasky demonstrated in 2011 that chance alone, combined with the deterministic effects of compounding returns, can lead to unlimited concentration of wealth, such that the percentage of all wealth owned by a few entrepreneurs eventually approaches 100%.
+Joseph E. Fargione, Clarence Lehman, and Stephen Polasky demonstrated in 2011 that chance alone, combined with the deterministic effects of compounding returns, can lead to unlimited concentration of wealth, such that the percentage of all wealth owned by a few entrepreneurs eventually approaches 100%.

 Correlation between being rich and earning more

-Given an initial condition in which wealth is unevenly distributed (i.e., a "wealth gap"), several non-exclusive economic mechanisms for wealth condensation have been proposed:
+Given an initial condition in which wealth is unevenly distributed (i.e., a "wealth gap"), several non-exclusive economic mechanisms for wealth concentration have been proposed: